bmurmann/EE628/5_Design/4_Layout/sg13g2_io_bm_hacks.md

 * IOPadVDD
   * The original cell was buggy as documented here: https://github.com/IHP-GmbH/IHP-Open-PDK/issues/101#issuecomment-2095787568
   * Made appropriate fixes in the local cell

+* Added M2 in corner cell to meet density requirements